awsdocs/amazon-eks-user-guide/doc_source/fargate.md

 Each pod running on Fargate has its own isolation boundary and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another pod\.

-This chapter describes the different components of pods running on Fargate, and calls out special considerations for using Fargate with Amazon EKS\.
+This topic describes the different components of pods running on Fargate, and calls out special considerations for using Fargate with Amazon EKS\.

 AWS Fargate with Amazon EKS is currently only available in the following Regions: